Backup Microsoft Office Before Reformatting Hard Drive

 Why Do You Need to Backup Microsoft Office?

-- Security: Having a backup of your Microsoft Office documents automatically allows you to not worry about what could happen to your original files, having a copy of them gives you a margin of error in case you delete them by mistake, or they get corrupted.
+- Security: To backup Microsoft Office documents automatically allows you to not worry about what could happen to your original files, having a copy of them gives you a margin of error in case you delete them by mistake, or they get corrupted.

 - Practicality: If you perform an online backup (commonly on "clouds" services), you will keep your documents updated and backed up without the need for an extra device, which prevents you from taking care of that gadget and without worrying that it may fail.
 The only detail is that this type of service has a storage limit, if you need more, a fixed monthly rent is usually charged.